mhawk507/Indian-Vehicle-detection-using-yolo-V5/README.md

 ------------ Indian Vehicle Detection using YOLO V5 ---------------------

-Using the given dataset and the wieghts you can detect following type of vehicles :
+Using the given dataset and the weights you can detect following type of vehicles :
   'Auto_Rickshaw','Bicycle','Bike','Bus','Car','Cycle_Rickshaw','Scooter','Tempo','Tractor','Truck'

 Steps to use this repository: